Mar 19 2021

 Characters to Promote Diversity & Inclusion

-Custom characters are animated characters whose features can be set to match… well, whatever you’d like them to!
+You can do so by creating Custom characters are animated characters whose features can be set to match… well, whatever you’d like them to!
 That means fine tuning skin tone, face shape, hairstyle, clothes, height, accessories, and more.

 With Powtoon’s Visual Communication Platform, your HR team can very easily create characters and include them in videos and presentations without the hefty price tag of a creative agency.
 They can make as many characters as they like, in the way that reflects their people and brand.